unoplatform/uno/doc/articles/faq.md

 You can subscribe to this [mono issue's updates for progress](https://github.com/mono/mono/issues/10222).

-## Why is Chrome slower than Firefox or Microsoft Edge to execute mono-wasm based applications ?
+## Why is Chrome slower than Firefox or Microsoft Edge to execute mono-wasm based applications?

 This is a [known Chromium issue](https://bugs.chromium.org/p/v8/issues/detail?id=7838#c7), which should be improving with the release of [Chrome 69](https://www.chromium.org/developers/calendar).